xlucn/xdg-xmenu/README.md

   -S SCALE    Icon size scale factor, work with HiDPI screens -t TERMINAL Terminal emulator to use, default is xterm -x CMD      Xmenu command to use, default is xmenu
+Note:
+        Options after `--' are passed to xmenu
 ```